GoogleChrome/web.dev/src/site/content/en/learn/html/headings-and-sections/index.md

 In this screenshot, there are two footers: one in an `<article>` and one top level.
 The top level footer is a landmark with the implicit role of `contentinfo`.
 The other footer isn't a landmark.
 Chrome shows it as `FooterAsNonLandmark`; Firefox shows it as `section`.

 That doesn't mean you shouldn't use `<footer>`.
 Let's say you have a blog.
 The blog has a site footer with an implicit `contentinfo` role.
 Each blog post can also have a `<footer>`.
-On your blog's main landing page, the browser knows the main footer is the top-level footer, and that all the other footers are related to the posts in which they are nested.
+On your blog's main landing page, the browser, search engine, and screen reader know the main footer is the top-level footer, and that all the other footers are related to the posts in which they are nested.

 When a `<footer>` is a descendant of an `<article>`, `<aside>`, `<main>`, `<nav>`, or `<section>`, it's not a landmark.
 If the post appears on its own, depending on the markup, that footer might get promoted.